vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/README.md

 - This results in **faster switching**, but increases the current draw, which is a trade-off between switching speed and power dissipation.

 ### **Conclusion**
 - The **120Ω resistor** ensures a robust and efficient operation of the UCC23513 gate driver, balancing switching speed and power consumption.
-- A 1/4W (0.25W) resistor is sufficient as it has a power rating significantly higher than the calculated power dissipation (0.057W), ensuring safe operation and reliability.
+- A 1/4W (0.25W) resistor is sufficient as it has a power rating significantly higher than the calculated power dissipation (0.015W), ensuring safe operation and reliability.
+- For DIP components can be used **220Ω** and **1/4W (0.25W)** is the best choice and it will work properly.

 ---